mfumagalli/Copenhagen/Files/day2b.md

 ```
 evince Results/NAM.pbs.hist.pdf
 ```

+**QUESTION**

+What conclusions can we make?
+Can we reject the hypothesis of neutral evolution?

 Next we are going to investigate the patterns of haplotype diversity around the EDAR region from high-depth sequencing data.